FAQs

 Discounts are applied to this figure through the use of translation software (CAT tools) that locate repetitions within the content.
 To understand how we create discounts, take a look at how we translate.

-If desktop publishing, or formatting, of the target document is required, we typically apply a cost per page.
+If desktop publishing or formatting of the target document is necessary, we usually charge a cost per page.

 Please contact us to ask for specific details of current prices and discounts.